Bishop Michael Bird, Diocese of Niagara

-The decision by the diocese of Niagara to offer same-sex blessings has drawn mixed reactions from Anglicans in Canada.
+The decision by the diocese of Niagara to offer same-sex blessings as of Sept.
+1 has drawn mixed reactions from Anglicans in Canada.

 Niagara is now the second diocese in the Anglican Church of Canada, after the Vancouver-based diocese of New Westminster, to offer a sacrament for same-sex blessings.
 The “Niagara Rite” may also be used for the blessing or renewal of vows for heterosexual couples celebrating a significant moment in their married life together.